Miami has 3 games PPD by virus; A&M on pause for 2nd week - WHIZ News

 “We were wondering if we’d even have football.
 So we can complain about this and this and that but, listen, we’re still getting to play football,” Fisher said.
 “The season’s going on.
 So those are great things for us and the SEC and everybody in college football.”

-The Southeastern Conference, which has had eight games postponed this season, said the Texas A&M-Ole Miss game could be made up Dec.
-19, the day of the league championship game and a week after the Aggies play the make-up against the Volunteers.
+The Southeastern Conference has had eight games postponed this season.
+The SEC said the Texas A&M-Ole Miss game could be made up Dec.
+19, the day of the league championship game.
+The Aggies are scheduled to play the make-up against the Volunteers on Dec.
+12.

-The ACC moved up the Wake Forest at Louisville from from Dec.
+To accommodate for Miami’s issues, the ACC moved up the Wake Forest at Louisville game from Dec.
 5 to Nov.
 28 and moved Louisville at Boston College back from Nov.
 27 to Dec.
 12.

-The SEC had four games called off last week, including LSU at No. 1 Alabama.
-Tigers coach Ed Orgeron said he expected most of the players missing last week to be back at practice by Tuesday as LSU prepares for Saturday’s game at Arkansas.

-Among the other games put off this week is Arizona State at Colorado in the Pac-12.
-Like the Aggies, the Sun Devils will not have a game for a second consecutive week.
-The Pac-12’s abbreviated seven-week schedule, including a championship game on Dec.
-18, has no room for make-up dates.
+Also, the Big 12 officially set the date of its conference title game for Dec.
+19.

-Last week, 15 FBS games were called off because of COVID-19, the most yet this season as the total since late August is now almost 70.
-The Mid-American Conference announced its first cancellation, Ohio at Miami (Ohio) scheduled for Tuesday night.
+Last week, 15 FBS games were called off because of COVID-19, the most yet this season.
+The total since schedules were set in late August is nearing 70.

 While the college football season lurches toward a finish in late December, the NCAA is making plans it hopes will save March Madness in 2021 after having it canceled by the pandemic earlier this year.
 The NCAA said Monday it wants to move the entire Division I men’s basketball tournament to one geographic location and is in talks with Indianapolis to be the host city.